-This is where you pay a monthly subscription to a company ensure that some specialized task like answering phones or doing bookkeeping gets done at a high level.
-If someone working for the service doesn’t do their job well enough the service figures it out and replaces them.
+This is where you pay a monthly subscription to a company to ensure that some specialized task like answering phones or doing bookkeeping gets done at a high level.
+If someone working for the service doesn’t do their job well enough, the service figures it out and replaces them.

-If a VA they hire gets sick or takes a vacation, the service can plug in a high level replacement from the pool of talent they already have on hand.
+If a VA they hire gets sick or takes a vacation, the service can plug in a high-level replacement from the talent pool they already have.

-Plugging in to use these kinds of specialized services will always work, and the onboarding process will be dictated by the company.
+Plugging in to use these kinds of specialized services will always work, and the company will dictate the onboarding process.

 This is Nirvana, right?